-- Prices started the quarter near \$19/ton and rose to about \$20.50 by the third week in October.
-During November, most prices were between \$22 and \$24 except near the third week of the month when prices jumped above \$24 but remained below \$26.
-In the beginning of December, prices were near \$22, but by the end of the month they moved closer to \$24. - The average COATS and futures prices for the quarter were similar at about \$22.30.
+- Some transactions were near \$23/ton in the first week of the quarter, but most were between \$20.50 and \$22 until March.
+While some physical transactions were priced higher, futures prices declined in the days leading up to the March auction converging towards the auction clearing price of \$19.76.
+Subsequently, prices steadily rose reaching \$23 at the end of March. - The average COATS was at least 50 cents higher than the average futures prices.
 On most days in the quarter, COATS prices were generally consistent with futures prices.
-For a small number of COATS transfers that were priced significantly above or below prevailing levels, the pricing terms were likely determined at an earlier date or as part of a larger agreement. - The clearing price in Auction 66 (on December 4) was \$20.05/ton, which was lower than the secondary market prices both prior and after the auction.
+For a small number of COATS transfers that were priced significantly above or below prevailing levels, the pricing terms were likely determined at an earlier date or as part of a larger agreement. - The clearing price in Auction 67 (on March 12) was \$19.76/ton, which was consistent with trend in secondary prices in the days leading up to the auction.